BOOSTR: A Dataset for Accelerator Control Systems: Background Summary

-Data from a single day of \textit{BOOSTR} was previously described in a Datasheet~\cite{BOOSTR:datasheet}.
-A proof-of-concept paper~\cite{realtime} (submitted to \textit{Physical Review Accelerators and Beams}) used this subset of \textit{BOOSTR} and demonstrated the viability of training a reinforcement learning agent to control GMPS regulation better than the existing PID system.
-Relative to the original Datasheet~\cite{BOOSTR:datasheet}, this manuscript is expanded with more SME input, describes more than 100 times more data, and includes documentation of validation not presented in the original Datasheet.
+Data from a single day of \textit{BOOSTR} were previously described in a Datasheet~\cite{BOOSTR:datasheet}.
+A proof-of-concept paper~\cite{realtime} (submitted to \textit{Physical Review Accelerators and Beams} ) used this subset of \textit{BOOSTR} to develop a workflow for training a reinforcement learning agent to regulate GMPS via a field-programmable gate array (FPGA).
+Relative to the original datasheet~\cite{BOOSTR:datasheet}, this manuscript is expanded with more SME input, describes more than 100 times more data, and includes documentation of validation not presented in the original datasheet.